 - Graduates are eligible for the Certification in Public Health Exam

-The MPH in Urban Health program is accredited by the Council on Education for Public Health (CEPH) and the Association of Schools & Programs of Public Health (ASPPH).
+The MPH in Public Health program is accredited by the Council on Education for Public Health (CEPH).

 - Application fee

 - Personal Statement

 - TOEFL or IELTS for applicants who do not hold a degree from a U.S. institution and whose native language is not English

 A grade of B– or higher is required in each required course.

 Students may take either PHTH 5540 (Health Education and Program Planning) or PPUA 6509 (Techniques of Program Evaluation).

 Complete 9 semester hours from the following.
 In consultation with your faculty advisor, you may complete electives from another discipline: